Jc2k/pytest-docker-tools/README.md

 This will fetch the latest `redis:latest` first, and then run a container from the exact image that was pulled.

+The container will be automatically deleted after the test has finished.

 ### Images